mohid-tanveer/rephoto-detection/reflection.md

 - the **exif prior is dominating**, providing nearly perfect separation and generalization within this dataset,
 - **moire** is a useful but secondary cue,
 - **subpixel**, at least in this implementation and dataset, is **not a reliable indicator of re-photos**.

-## interpreting subpixel’s poor performance

-from the metrics and the feature design, several plausible explanations emerge for why subpixel detection underperforms and produces so many false positives:

-- **screen and camera pipelines blur subpixel structure**:
-  - modern displays (especially high-density oled and lcd) and modern phone cameras aggressively apply:
-    - subpixel rendering,
-    - temporal dithering,
-    - demosaicing,
-    - denoising, sharpening, and resizing.
-  - by the time an image is saved as a jpeg and possibly rescaled, the crisp subpixel grid we expect conceptually may be **partially smeared into generic high-frequency texture**, which is also present in many authentic scenes (e.g., fabric, foliage, building facades).

-- **feature design may be capturing generic high-frequency structure, not screen-specific cues**:
-  - the cross-power peaks and period measures respond strongly to **any** strong regular structure or high-contrast edges.
-  - if re-photos tend to be of relatively flat, synthetic content (ui, illustrations) and authentic images include lots of textured natural scenes, it is easy for the subpixel features to confuse:
-    - fine edges and repeating patterns in real scenes,
-    - with genuine screen subpixel patterns.
-  - this would explain why auc is non-trivial (it sometimes ranks positives higher) but **fpr explodes** at high tpr.

-- **limited dataset vs. high-dimensional feature space**:
-  - the subpixel summary includes many different statistics (ratios, periods, percentiles, consistency measures).
-  - with only a few hundred images, logistic regression can easily learn spurious correlations that work on the training set but do not generalize to new cameras or display types.
-  - the lod/loc metrics suggest exactly this: what looked decent in-sample does not transfer.

-- **tile scale and alignment may be suboptimal**:
-  - tiles of size 256–512 pixels at the final image resolution may not align nicely with the underlying subpixel grid.
-  - any misalignment, plus the use of relatively large tiles, can average out subpixel-level information and make the cross-spectral cues much noisier.
-  - after testing, however, we found that the auc and fpr@95 tpr values did not change significantly when we changed the tile size or stride.

-in short, the subpixel branch currently behaves more like a **generic “high-frequency texture detector”** than a robust screen-specific cue.

 ## interpreting exif’s very strong performance